 What Makes Myelinated Axons of Human Inhibitory Neurons So Special?

-This article in eNeuro was a highlight for me because Micheva and colleagues identified several structural and molecular features in human neocortex that distinguish myelinated axons that arise from inhibitory (GABAergic) neurons from those that arise from excitatory (non-GABAergic) neurons.
+This article was a highlight for me because Micheva and colleagues identified several structural and molecular features in human neocortex that distinguish myelinated axons that arise from inhibitory (GABAergic) neurons from those that arise from excitatory (non-GABAergic) neurons.
 Myelin is most known for its role in axon insulation to increase the speed at which action potentials are propagated to a distant post-synaptic cell.
 As excitatory neurons are the primary source of these long-distance axons, myelination is not typically associated with the axons that originate from inhibitory neurons.
 However, technological advances have enabled higher-level cellular reconstruction and immunolabeling processes that have revealed the presence of myelin on many short-axon inhibitory interneurons in the mouse and human cortex.

 Use of the light microscopy-based array tomography (AT) method developed by Dr. Micheva together with Professor Stephen Smith (formerly at Stanford University School of Medicine, CA) enabled Micheva and colleagues to show previously that a large proportion of myelinated inhibitory axons in mouse cortex from parvalbumin-positive (PV+) basket cells.
 In their eNeuro publication, Micheva, now working in the laboratory of Professor Daniel Madison (Stanford University, CA), and colleagues examined samples of human temporal neocortex that were excised during surgical procedures that targeted deeper epileptic foci.
 Ribbons of serial ultrathin 70-nm sections were immunolabeled with antibodies that detect myelin, inhibitory neurons (GABA as a general inhibitory marker; PV as a subset-specific marker), and cytoskeletal or mitochondrial proteins.
 One major advantage of this AT method was that once images of the expression patterns of a particular combination of antibody markers had been captured, the antibodies were eluted, and the tissue was restained with a different combination of antibodies.
 Precise realignment of each tissue section for subsequent microscopic analyses was enabled by unique landmarks, such as the distribution of DAPI-stained nuclei.
 Neocortical tissue isolated from a non-epileptic individual showed similar patterns of marker expression.